s-laugh/ITStrategy/ReferenceMaterials/GitWalkthrough.md

 setx HTTPS_PROXY http://%USERNAME%@proxy.prv:80
 ```

 Note that the username required here is the one for your ESDC network.
-For example, npm config set proxy http://jayson.mcintosh@proxy.prv:80
+For example, if the username for the ESDC network is FirstName.Lastname, set the npm config set proxy at http://FirstName.LastName@proxy.prv:80.

 Run npm commands from node.
-Ensure you are in the same folder as package.json
+Ensure you are in the same folder as package.json.

 ```bash
 npm run test